Greening Southway

 Environment and green space came up as priorities amongst all age groups in the community from high-school students to senior citizens and it is felt that enhancements to green infrastructure have the highest potential payback for quality of life.
 As a result of this, they initiated a “Greening Southway” community engagement project to focus initial activities in.

-This short ESRC IAA funded element of Dr Ratcliffe’s work centres on a series of interviews with residents/local stakeholders, analysing questionnaires and interviews and working with the local stakeholders to identify a small number of feasible interventions that could enhance the quality of life for residents and users of the Southway area.
+This short ESRC IAA funded element of Dr Ratcliffe’s work centred on a series of interviews with residents/local stakeholders, analysing questionnaires and interviews and working with the local stakeholders to identify a small number of feasible interventions that could enhance the quality of life for residents and users of the Southway area.

 Team